wongpatrick/health-data-service/README.md

     docker run -d -p 8080:8080 {id}

 ## REST API
 The REST API for a health data service is described below.
+For easy access, feel free to use the [Postman](https://www.postman.com/) [collection](https://github.com/wongpatrick/health-data-service/blob/main/Health-Data-Service.postman_collection.json).

 ## Upload and store a dicom file and returns the id for viewing
 ### Request